zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Remove unsafe functional interfaces in package com.liferay.portal.kernel.util
+### Removed Unsafe Functional Interfaces in Package com.liferay.portal.kernel.util
 - **Date:** 2019-Jan-15
 - **JIRA Ticket:** [LPS-89223](https://issues.liferay.com/browse/LPS-89223)

 #### What changed?

-`com.liferay.portal.osgi.util.test.OSGiServiceUtil` was removed.
+The `com.liferay.portal.osgi.util.test.OSGiServiceUtil` class was removed.
+Also, the following interfaces were removed from the `com.liferay.portal.kernel.util`
-`UnsafeConsumer`, `UnsafeFunction` and `UnsafeRunnable` in package `com.liferay.portal.kernel.util` were removed.
+package:

+- `UnsafeConsumer`
+- `UnsafeFunction`
+- `UnsafeRunnable`

 #### Who is affected?

-This affects anyone used `com.liferay.portal.osgi.util.test.OSGiServiceUtil` and `UnsafeConsumer`, `UnsafeFunction`, `UnsafeRunnable` in package `com.liferay.portal.kernel.util`
+This affects anyone using the class/interfaces mentioned above.

 #### How should I update my code?

-`com.liferay.portal.osgi.util.test.OSGiServiceUtil` has been deprecated since 7.1.
-If there is still any usage of the class, replace it with its direct replacement `com.liferay.osgi.util.service.OSGiServiceUtil`.
-Replace usages of `UnsafeConsumer`, `UnsafeFunction` and `UnsafeRunnable` with corresponding interface in package `com.liferay.petra.function`.
+The `com.liferay.portal.osgi.util.test.OSGiServiceUtil` class has been deprecated since Liferay Portal 7.1.
+If usages for this class still exist, replace it with its direct replacement:
+`com.liferay.osgi.util.service.OSGiServiceUtil`.
+Replace usages of `UnsafeConsumer`, `UnsafeFunction` and `UnsafeRunnable` with their corresponding interfaces in package `com.liferay.petra.function`.

 #### Why was this change made?

-It's one of several steps to clean up kernel provider interfaces to reduce the chance of package version lock down.
+This is one of several steps to clean up kernel provider interfaces to reduce the chance of package version lock down.

 ---------------------------------------